 During 2011, Imaging Cayman granted non-vested shares of Imaging Taiwan's ordinary shares to certain employees for their future service, and the employees must pay NT\$30 (\$1.03) per share.
 The shares vest over one year or three years after the grant date.
 If employees leave Himax Imaging before completing the service period, Himax Imaging has the option to buy the vested shares back at employees' original purchase price.
 In 2013 and 2014, the Company recognized compensation expenses of \$9 thousand and \$0.3 thousand, respectively, which were determined based on the estimated fair value of the ordinary shares of Imaging Taiwan on the date of grant, which was NT\$21 (US\$0.72) per share.
-Such compensation expense was recorded as research and development expenses and general and administrative expenses in the consolidated statements of income with a corresponding increase to noncontrolling interests in the consolidated balance sheets.
+Such compensation expenses in the consolidated statements of income with a corresponding increase to noncontrolling interests in the consolidated balance sheets.
 The fair value of ordinary shares was determined based on a third-party valuation conducted by an independent third-party appraiser.